magnusklundgren/gameOfLife/README.md

 # gameOfLife
-Simple game of life for practice
+Simple implementation of Conway's game of life